jordy1611/JS-comp-challenge-1/README.md

 # JS-comp-challenge-1

+# tips to delete later
+* Commit messages should be in the imperative tense (Add saveCovers function, instead of Added savedCovers)
+* Link to github pages
+* Finish Set Up Instructions

 ## Objective
 Begin working and understanding HTML and CSS.
 Create a webpage based off of a provided static comp, using only HTML and CSS, in order to practice designing webpages while still reflecting the designer's layout and designs.
 Discover how a user could best experience the content/layout across various screen sizes.

+## Set Up Instructions

 ## Planning
 This individual project will use Atom as a text editor, MDN and lesson plans as references, the employment of mentors for code feedback and guidance, and the "rubber duck" code comprehension method.